 Conflict of interest in thesis examinations

-The Graduate Research Centre has responsibility for the integrity of the examination process for all Higher Degree by Research theses.
+The Office for Researcher Training, Quality and Integrity has responsibility for the integrity of the examination process for all Higher Degree by Research theses.

 To ensure that all theses are assessed independently and that the examination process is free from any perception of bias or preferential treatment, Victoria University has developed and approved Conflict of Interest Guidelines to manage the declaration and assessment of any potential conflicts of interest in the examination process.